jacobogart/queenly/Notes/DTR_Workflow.md

   - When we face an issue we will discuss as a group, otherwise reach out to our peers in the comminity, at school and mentors.

 11: Expectations for giving and receiving feedback:
-  - We will be KIND and helpful
+  - We will be KIND and helpful.
   - While also making sure that once the issue is resolved that all parties understand what, why, and how to overcome to the obstacle.

 12: Project management tools we will use: